Codeception/codeception.github.com/docs/reference/commands.markdown

 * `php codecept.phar run` - for downloaded phar executable.
 * `codecept run` - for PEAR installation
-* `php vendor/bin/codecept` -  for composer installation.
+* `vendor/bin/codecept` -  for composer installation.

 The commands listed below use PEAR installation as an example.